 The gift attached to the invitation can also be a candy, toy or fun item that represents something to do with the party theme.

 - attach the invitation to a pool noodle for a pool party

 - write the invitation information on a beach ball, deflate and mail for a beach party

 - write the information on an inflatable #1 finger, deflate and mail for a sports party

-- put the invitation in a clear bottle with some sand for a pirate party
+- put the invitation in a clear bottle with some sand and coins for a pirate party

 - attach it to a little bottle of a bubbly beverage or champagne bubble bath for a new year’s invitation